The DIGNITY Physiotherapy Pain School for Trauma-Affected Populations©

 No. 10 Conditions for women in detention in Albania: Needs, vulnerabilities and good practices

-No. 9 Conditions for women in detention in Albania: Needs, vulnerabilities and good practices
+No. 9 Conditions for women in detention in Jordan: Needs, vulnerabilities and good practices

 Jo Baker and Elna Søndergaard